-Formatted: Indent: Left: 0" Formatted: Font: Bold, Highlight
+Formatted: Indent: Left: 0"

+Formatted: Font: Bold, Highlight

 A definition of unexcused absence shall be based on the definition of a school day, pursuant to N.J.A.C.
-6A:32-8.3 and the following considerations:

-Disabling illness;

-Recovery from accident;

-Required court attendance;

-Death in the family;

-Excused Religious Observance pursuant to N.J.S.A.
-18:A36-14-16; In accordance with statute, no pupil absent for religious observance of a day recegnized by the Commission of Education or this Board of Education shall be charged with an unexcused absence, to 20 U.S.C. § § 1400 et seq., the Individuals with Disabilities Education Improvement Act, the procedural protections set forth in N.J.A.C.
-6A:14; accommodation plans under 28 U.S.C. § § 794 and 705(20); and
+6A:32 8.3 and the following considerations: Disabling illness; Formatted: Indent: Left: 0.5", No bullets or numbering Recovery from accident: Required court-attendance: Death in the family: Excused Religious Observance pursuant to N.J.S.A.
+18:A36-14-16; In accordance with statute, no pupil absent for religious observance of a day recognized by the Commission of Education or this Board of Education shall be charged with an unexcused absence, Educational opportunities such as receipt of an award, cligibility/opportunity to compete for an award, or of the right to take an alternate to a test or examination missed through such absence; For students with disabilities, the attendance plan and punitive and remedial procedures set forth therein shall be applied, where applicable, in accordance with the students' Individualized Education Programs, pursuant to 20 U.S.C. § § 1490 et seq., the Individuals with Disabilities Education Improvement Act; the procedural protections set forth in N.J.A.C.
+6A:14; accommodation plans under 29 U.S.C. § § 794 and 705(20); and individualized health care plans, pursuant to N.J.A.C.
+6A:16 2.3(b)2ix.
+Grades K-5 Elementary School - Grades Kindergarten through Grade 58-ABSENCES AND EXCUSES In order for the Board of Education to fulfill its responsibility for providing a thorough and efficient education for each pupil, Formatted: Highlight the complete cooperation of parents/guardians and pupils is required to maintain a high level of school attendance.

-Educational opportunities such as receipt of an award, eligibility/opportunity to compete for an award, or of the right to take an alternate to a test or examination missed through such absence;

-For students with disabilities, the attendance plan and punitive and remedial procedures set forth therein shall be applied, where applicable, in accordance with the students' Individualized Education Programs, pursuant individualized health care plans, pursuant to N.J.A.C.
-6A:16-2.3(b)2ix.

-Grades K-5 Elementary School - Grades Kindergarten through Grade 58 ABSENCES AND EXCUSES in order for the Board of Education to fulfill its responsibility for providing a thorough and efficient education for each pupil, the complete cooperation of parents/guardians and pupils is required to maintain a high level of school attendance.
 The frequent absence of pupils from classroom learning experiences disrupts the continuity of the instructional process and limits the ability of pupils to complete the prescribed curriculum requirements successfully.
 A pupil must be in attendance for 162 or more school days in order to be considered to have successfully completed the instructional program requirements of the grade to which he/she is assigned.

+Formatted: Indent: Left: 0.5"

 Students will be limited to eighteen (18) absences for the school year.
 It is the responsibility of the parent/guardian to track his/her child's absences.
 Absences should be tracked via the attendance information encompassed in the quarterly report cards and/or by contacting the school's main offices.
-The school will notify the parents/guardians at the following absence levels: Four, Seven, Ten, FifteenFourteen, Seventeen and above.
+The school will notify the parents/guardians at the following absence levels: Four, Seven, Ten, FifteenFourdeen, Seventeen and above.
 After four (4) absences, an action plan is required.
 After 10 nine (9) absences, conferences will be required by the principal or principal designee and the creation of an a review of the action plan will be required.
 Absences beyond eighteen (18) may result in a change in the student's academic programming / placement during the following school year.